Persistence ACL feature walkthroughEdit on GitHub

 \Spryker\Zed\AclEntity\Persistence\Exception\OperationNotAuthorizedException is thrown.

-Related Developer articles
+Related Developer documents

 |Install the ACL feature||Persistence ACL feature configuration||HowTo: Split products by stores|